top of page

 The minimalist hair density serum containing redensyl

 A comment on hair growth shampoos: They are the least effective products for hair growth.
-The primary reason for that is the active ingredient in them aren't kept on the scalp for a long time, and neither should they be because of the other accompanying ingredients.
+The primary reason for that is the active ingredients in them aren't kept on the scalp for a long time, and neither should they be because of the other accompanying ingredients.

 Who Should Use Redensyl?